Chart Color Schemes

 Cultural Diversity

-Lilyfield - Rozelle was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Lilyfield - Rozelle was found to be above average when compared nationally for a number of language and cultural background related metrics

-Lilyfield-Rozelle has a higher level of cultural diversity than most local areas, with 15.6% of residents speaking a language other than English at home and 29.9% born overseas.
-Christianity is the dominant religion in Lilyfield-Rozelle, accounting for 41.7% of the population.
-However, Judaism is overrepresented compared to Greater Sydney, comprising 0.5% versus 0.7%.
+Lilyfield-Rozelle had a higher cultural diversity than most local areas, with 15.6% speaking a language other than English at home and 29.9% born overseas.
+Christianity was the predominant religion, at 41.7%.
+Judaism was slightly overrepresented compared to Greater Sydney, at 0.5% versus 0.7%.

 Frequently Asked Questions - Diversity